Skip to main content

 Open primaries would allow 1.4 million independent and third-party Pennsylvanians to participate more fully in elections, and some advocates say the move could reduce hyperpartisanship.
 But county election officials also warn that the change would likely put more strain on their systems and workers.

-To unpack the issue, join us Tuesday, May 6 from 6-7 p.m. on Zoom for a live conversation about how open primaries would impact Pennsylvania, what we can learn from other states, and where the conversation stands in the legislature.
+To unpack the issue, we held a live conversation on May 6 about how open primaries would impact Pennsylvania, what we can learn from other states, and where the conversation stands in the legislature.